Partido Independiente de Color: The early PIC

 The Partido Independiente de Color (PIC) in Cuba was founded on August 7, 1908, by black and mixed-race veterans of the Cuban War of Independence in response to the mistreatment they received at the hands of the government.
 The party was created in the aftermath of the August 1, 1908 local and municipal elections in which no black politician was elected to office.
 As a consequence, black Cubans considered it necessary to establish a political party composed entirely of Black Cubans, as they were excluded from the other parties' candidate lists.

 The party advocated for equal treatment under the law regardless of race.
-Its platform included free university education, free Immigration regardless of race, guaranteed public employment, and distribution of land to veterans of the War of Independence.
+Its platform included free university education, free immigration regardless of race, guaranteed public employment, and distribution of land to veterans of the War of Independence.

 The PIC was the first group in Cuban political discourse to make reference to the racial composition of the Independence army.
-The PIC holds the distinction of being the first black political party in the western hemisphere.(Helg, 60) This is significant in view of the number of African Americans who were politically active at the time in the United States and elsewhere.
-Alin Helg would suggest that this is because Black people would conform to the white multi party system and support a candidate that didn't have elitist views.
-By this logic the PIC was a radical new idea that involved building a new independent party.
+The PIC holds the distinction of being the first black political party in the western hemisphere.
+This is significant in view of the number of African Americans who were politically active at the time in the United States and elsewhere.
+Alin Helg would suggest that this is because Black people would conform to the white multi-party system and support a candidate that didn't have elitist views.
+By this logic, the PIC was a radical new idea that involved building a new independent party.
 This had not been tried before due to the risk involved.